HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/renamingMicroservices.md

 Since the microservices are included in multiple other microservices, renaming them will affect all files that reference them.

-When the microservice/file name has been changed, mark it here, as well as in LenaSYS/DuggaSys/microservices /Microservices.md, that the renameing is completed.
+When the microservice/file name has been changed, mark it here, as well as in LenaSYS/DuggaSys/microservices /Microservices.md and backend-models/microservices/duggaSys services/Microservices.md, that the renameing is completed.

 RENAME THE ACTUAL MICROSERVICEFILE, THE TESTFILE RELATED TO THE MICROSERVICE, AS WELL AS ALL THE PLACES THE MICROSERVICEFILE NAME IS USED.